 - Avoid taking your eyes off the road

 - Keep both hands on the wheel

 Most importantly, take distracted driving as seriously as driving under the influence.
 Both driving while intoxicated and texting while driving can result in following too closely, not braking on time, and weaving in and out of oncoming traffic.
-A recent study has found that drunk driving fatalities have decreased by 25% from 2002 to 2011.
-But distracted driving fatalities have increased by 22% from 2002 to 2011.
+A recent study has found that drunk driving fatalities have decreased by 25 percent from 2002 to 2011.
+But distracted driving fatalities have increased by 22 percent from 2002 to 2011.
 Texting likely appears to cause the rise in distracted driving fatalities.
 With advances in technology, drivers easily get distracted behind the wheel.
 But drivers should always keep their eyes on the road.
 Realize that a distraction could easily result in a death or serious injury.